gauravk95/android-kotlin-mvvm-clean/README.md

 - **common**: this contains code that all modules can use, possibly other projects as well.
 This one need to be as generic as possible because of that.
 - **common_test**: this contains code that is used in all tests.
 Because of the way Gradle works, this had to be created as a separate module and should **only** be added as a dependency for testImplementation or androidTestImplementation.

+Others modules:
+- **buildSrc**: contains common dependencies to be used across application
+- **scripts**: contains gradle configs, flavours etc. to be used across the application

 ## Notes
 This project is work in progress